The 2022 Sales Ratio is 66.8%

-In 2016 Hampton completed a revaluation of all properties within the community which resulted in the implementation of updated assessments that now reflect a valuation date as of April 1, 2016.
-The Assessing office has been very proactive in visiting and verifying all sales properties, new construction and building permits which include the process of verifying all existing information including interior and exterior data.
+In 2019 Hampton completed a revaluation of all properties within the community which resulted in the implementation of updated assessments that reflect a valuation date as of April 1, 2019.
+The Assessing office has been proactive in visiting and verifying all sales properties, new construction, and building permits which include the process of verifying all existing information including interior and exterior data.
 This allows the assessing office to ensure that both the physical and factual data is accurate.
 This will help promote fair and equitable assessments for everyone which is our ultimate goal.

 The Selectmen shall adjust assessments to reflect changes so that all assessments are reasonably proportional within the municipality.